Skip to content

 )

-When you link a DynamoDB table to a Lambda function, Stelvio automatically: 1.
-Creates IAM permissions allowing the Lambda to perform operations on the table 2.
-Passes the table ARN and name as environment variables to the Lambda
+1. Creates IAM permissions allowing the Lambda to perform operations on the table

-Linking with API Gateway
+Linking with API Routes

-from stelvio.aws.apigateway import Api
+from stelvio.aws.api_gateway import Api

 api = Api("todo-api")